ubccpsc/310/docs/26w1/project/index.md

 That job is harder than it sounds.
-The existing API has conventions — about error shapes, pagination, links, and status codes — that nobody ever wrote down as rules; you have to read them out of the [specification](/26w1/project/spec.html) and then apply them to a domain their authors never imagined.
+The existing API has conventions — about error shapes, pagination, links, and status codes — that nobody ever wrote down as rules; you have to read them out of the <a href="/310/26w1/project/spec.html" target="_blank">specification</a> and then apply them to a domain their authors never imagined.
 And v3 is a
 *major* version for a reason that has nothing to do with scheduling: when v2 shipped, three endpoints were marked deprecated rather than deleted. v3 is where that promise comes due.